asm-products/firesize/addon-doc.md

 ## Provisioning the add-on

-FireSize can be attached to a Heroku application via the  CLI:
+Firesize can be attached to a Heroku application via the  CLI:

 > callout
 > A list of all plans available can be found [pricing page](http://addons.heroku.com/firesize).